alifuk/CZ_4079/README.md

 ## Task 4 - Dědičnost tříd
 ![task4](task4.png)

 Podle tohoto obrázku napsat třídy v Pythonu.
 Výsledek přidejte do nového souboru ve vašem repozitáři a zacommitujte.

+Write classes in Python according to this diagram.
+Add the result to a new file in your repository and commit it."